RG-BCS/rnn-exploration/text-generation-lstm/README.md

 Generated Text(after 5 epochs) Shown below

 Note: The model begins to mimic sentence structure and vocabulary even after a few epochs.
 With longer training, output fluency improves significantly.
+The word, The island, was used as the text generation initiator.

 ### 1. Using Greedy(Argmax):